NOAA-ORR-ERD/PyNUCOS/README.rst

 Use Cases:
 ==========

-There are many unit conversion codes out there, but none that easily support the strange units used in Oil Spill Response (and the petroleum industry in general), such as API Gravity and conversion of amount of oil from mass to volume.
+There are many unit conversion codes out there, but none that easily support the strange units used in oil spill response (and the petroleum industry in general), such as API Gravity and conversion of amount of oil from mass to volume.

 This code is used as the core lib for a desktop unit conversion application: